-“The census has a huge impact on our community,” says Brenda Shufelt, Program Director at the Hudson Area Library.
+“The census has a huge impact on our community,” says Brenda Shufelt, Program Director at the library.
 “We are excited to be working with agencies, non-profits, and elected officials in order to bring the community together to explore solutions.”

 “We are seeing funding cuts to the census, a leadership vacuum, and the possible inclusion of intimidating questions.
 These could lead to our communities being undercounted, ” says Ann Sullivan, Hudson Valley Civic Engagement Coordinator at the New York Civic Engagement Table.
 “Locally, we need everyone working together to overcome these barriers.”